 Heat oil in a pan over medium heat.
 Add carrots and lightly saute for about five minutes, until tender but not soft.
 Turn heat to low, and add Asian sauce to pan.
 Toss to coat carrot noodles.
 Place spinach in lunch container and top with cooked carrot noodles.
 Top with pumpkin seeds.

-Serve with Fresh Watermelon and an 88 Acres Apple Ginger Craft Seed Bar
+Serve with fresh watermelon and an 88 Acres Ginger Apple Seed Bar

 In high school, heartier portions are necessary to fuel young adult bodies and minds.
 Plant-based proteins full of fiber and healthy fats keep hunger at bay for a school day packed with extracurricular events.
 Hydrating fruits and veggies ensure that high school minds are ready to work at top capacity.